zppack/create-react-app/packages/react-scripts/README.md

 ### 2. Config proxy of webpack-dev-server

 Original CRA `react-scripts` uses a string-typed "proxy" field in package.json to generate proxy config.
-If you want to do complex proxy configuration, CRA `react-scripts` advises using the `http-proxy-middleware` package and adding a `src/setupProxy.js` file to config proxies.
+If you want to do complex proxy configuration, CRA `react-scripts` advises using the `http-proxy-middleware` package and adding a `src/setupProxy.js` (or `src/setupProxy.ts`) file to config proxies.

-This way is still supported now and [here](examples/setupProxy.js) is an example config file.
+This way is still supported now and [here](examples/setupProxy.ts) is an example config file.

 If you don't want to install a package, `zp-react-scripts` supports taking full use of the "proxy" field of webpack-dev-server config.
-Just putting a `proxy.config.js` file at the root of your project to do proxy configuration.
-[Here](examples/proxy.config.js) is the example file.
+Just putting a `proxy.config.js` (or `proxy.config.ts`) file at the root of your project to do proxy configuration.
+[Here](examples/proxy.config.ts) is the example file.

 ### 3. About "publich path"